1 – Alumni Extras

 2 – Purchase an E-Careers Course

 Discount sites such as Groupon quite often offer deals with significant savings on e-Careers courses.
-At the moment, there are a range of courses for just £19 (an 89% saving) that when you sign-up will give you student-status to enable you to purchase a student discount card.
+At the moment, there is a range of courses for just £10 (a 90% saving) that when you sign-up will give you student status to enable you to purchase a student discount card.
 This could also be a good opportunity to study a new language or gain an additional qualification to help you to secure your dream job.

 3 – Postgraduate Study